 Ashton Park hosts a variety of events throughout the year, including the popular 'Ruffs Dog Show' in the summer.

-For details on current park events see our Events Calendar.
+For details on current park events see our What's on.

 Dogs in parks